gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 - VPN access instructions are documented in the email that Manish Sehgal sent

 ### SSH into "your" Ansible server
-- Use *putty* or someother ssh client
+- Use *putty* or some other ssh client
   - IP: `172.16.101.x`
   - User: `cisco`
   - Password: `cisco`